“There is reason, after all,

 Gabes writes poetry and makes songs.
 She independently produced 3 albums of original music, and her first one was launched when she was 17.
 She has toured in Southeast Asia, Chicago, San Francisco, and Seattle.

-Photography by Laurel Yae of Nour Images
+Photography by Arabella Paner and Laurel Yae